-Without the Fan Protection Act, citizens and businesses can't even give away tickets to friends, family, or clients, because the purchaser's name won't match the ticketholder.
+Without S 2618, citizens and businesses can't even give away tickets to friends, family, or clients, because the purchaser's name won't match the ticketholder.
 Parents could be forced to accompany their teenagers to the event gate to show ID of the ticket purchaser, rather than allowing the teen to present their ticket to the usher.